Chapter 8 Documentation

 8.4 Images in dbt documentation

 They say an image is worth a thousand words.
-Reading plain text can be boring, and saving it efficiently can also be painstaking.
 In dbt, we store images in a folder called assets.
 Ideally, one can create any folder in dbt to store images provided you reference it correctly in the documentation.
-However, it is preferably and strongly advised by the dbt team to store it inside an assets folder for versioning purposes.
+However, for versioning purposes, it is better you store it in an assets folder.
 Furthermore, images in dbt, once run as part of your document generation, will also appear under the targets/ folder just like your SQL models.

 Therefore, going with the recommended approach, create an assets/ folder under dbt_book.
-Place you image in there.
+Place your image in there.

 Go to the dbt_projects.yml file and create a new line with the following code: